6G-SANDBOX/ELCM-Portal/README.md

     - AppLevel: Minimum message level to display in the terminal output (one of `CRITICAL`, `ERROR`, `WARNING`, `INFO`, `DEBUG`).
 Defaults to `INFO`.
     - LogLevel: Minimum message level to write in the log files.
 Defaults to `DEBUG`.
-- Dispatcher:
-    - Host: Location of the machine where the Dispatcher is running (localhost by default).
-    - Port: Port where the Dispatcher is listening for connections (5001 by default).
-    - TokenExpiry: Time (in seconds) to consider that an authentication token has expired, should be slightly shorter (30/60 seconds) than the real expiration time configured on the Dispatcher.
 - ELCM:
     - Host: Location of the machine where the ELCM is running (localhost by default).
     - Port: Port where the ELCM is listening for connections (5001 by default).
 - Grafana URL: Base URL of Grafana Dashboard to display Execution results.
-- Platform: Platform name.
-Will be displayed in the Portal and will identify the platform during distributed experiments.
-- Description: Short textual description of the platform.
-Will be displayed in the Portal.
-- PlatformDescriptionPage: HTML file that contains a more detailed description of the platform.
-The HTML written in this file will be inserted in the 'Info' page of the Portal.
-Defaults to `platform.html`.
-This file is included in this repository, and can be customized or used as reference.
 - EastWest: Configuration for distributed experiments.
     - Enabled: Boolean value indicating if the East/West interfaces are available.
 Defaults to `False`.
     - Remotes: Dictionary containing the connection configuration for each remote platform's Portal, with each key